MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-periodic-tasks.md

 > [Note]
 > To remove a hold, you must set up the **Remove hold user group override** on **Recurring contract billing parameters** page.

 For example, a billing line has a start date of February 1, 2022 and an end date of February 28, 2022 with a billing amount of $200.
 The **Hold date** is February 10, 2022 which means the February period is adjusted to exclude any date after February 10, inclusive.
 The new period is February 1, 2022 - February 9, 2022 with an amount of $64.29 (daily proration).
 All billing schedule lines after and including February 10, 2022 are removed.
-If the **Remove hold** process is done with a **Remove date** of February 10, 2022 there will be two billing periods.
-The first billing period is Feb 1-Feb 9 for 64.29.
+If the **Remove hold** process is completed with a **Remove date** of February 10, 2022, there will be two billing periods.
+The first billing period is Feb 1-Feb 9 for $64.29.
 The second is Feb 10-Feb 28 for $135.71.

 ## Mass termination processing